 Think for a moment about a challenging situation in the workplace.
-Now think about how that situation would be handled.
+Now think about how that situation would currently be handled by your team.
 Would you say your team embodies the following qualities:

-- They do not have a fear of reprimand for discussing challenges/mistakes
+- Lack of fear of reprimand for discussing challenges/mistakes

 If you’re answering no, that’s ok.
 We’ve all been there… Owning mistakes is not easy.
 It requires humility and vulnerability (some of my least favorite -ilities.)
-Yet, when we are honest and accountable for our mistakes, we are more likely to garner respect, more readily trust others, build quality work relationships, and, in turn, be highly effective.
+Yet, when we are honest and accountable for our mistakes, we are more likely to garner respect, more readily trust others and build quality work relationships – that has all the makings of someone who is highly effective in their role.
 So go out there and own those mistakes!
 Then, let me know how it goes.
 I’d love to hear how this impacts you and your team.

 IEP Executive Consultant